apiobuild/platform/content/blog/troubleshoot-chopin-store.md

 🙋 We don't recommend deleting any real data (actual transactions, retiring products, etc), as they're valuable for future analysis.
 Instead, feel free to hide the rows you don't need (Select row(s) > Right Click > Click `Hide row`) or hide the products that no longer available (see [instruction](https://apiobuild.com/blog/how-to-configure-chopin-store/#update-catalog-sheet)).

 Note, `order_number` has always to be the first column and cannot be hidden.

-### How can I get notified, when someone places an order?

-🙋 You can set up google sheet notification to get real-time updates on new order submission.
-At the top of your google sheet, click `Tools` and then `Notification rules`.
-Then select "when" you want to receive notifications.
-[See instruction](https://support.google.com/docs/answer/91588?co=GENIE.Platform%3DDesktop&hl=en)

 <style>
 .post-img {